 - Obtained successful settlement against developer in claim for compensatory and punitive damages arising from the failure to disclose illegal fill in wetlands.

-Condominium and Association Law
+Condominium and Community Association Law

 - Represented Condominium Association in substantial negotiations with a contractor that had received an assignment of rights, from the developer, to build 65 units within the condominium.
 Negotiated payment of assessments and a cost share agreement.